About Me

 Life

-Feel free to reach out if you’d like to talk research, common interests, or potential collaborations!
+Feel free to reach out if you would like to talk about research, sports, or potential collaborations.